dojo/dojo.io/site/source/docs/fundamentals/accessibility/index.md

 ### Checkbox
 The `Checkbox` widget wraps a native `<input type="checkbox">`, which provides native accessibility and keyboard interaction.

 `Checkbox` can also be used as a toggle switch with optional `onLabel` and `offLabel` properties.
+Note that the toggle switch capabilities will be separated from Checkbox in the near future into a separate widget.
 When a string is passed to `onLabel`, it will be read at the end of the label text when the checkbox is checked.
 A string passed to `offLabel` will be read when the checkbox is not checked.

 A group of related checkboxes should ideally be wrapped in a `<fieldset>` element containing a `<legend>` with descriptive text.